moonrepo/schematic/book/src/config/struct/validate.md

 # Validation rules

+> Requires the `validate` Cargo feature, which is enabled by default.

 What kind of configuration crate would this be without built-in validation?
 As such, we support it as a first-class feature, with built-in validation rules provided by the [garde](https://crates.io/crates/garde) crate.